tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 analytics and machine learning, this is incredible!
 Unfortunately, it doesn't generalize to arbitrary Python code.

-Thi sis also true of many other projects to optimize Python code, mostly in the context of CPython:
+This is also true of many other projects to optimize "Python" code, mostly in the context of CPython:

 * [Cython](https://github.com/cython/cython)/[Pyrex](https://www.csse.canterbury.ac.nz/greg.ewing/python/Pyrex/)
 * [MicroPython Viper](https://docs.micropython.org/en/v1.9.3/pyboard/reference/speed_python.html#the-viper-code-emitter)